 Add chicken and stir.
 Cook until no longer translucent, about 5 minutes.
 Add in rice, broth, and lemon juice.
 Stir well, bringing chicken pieces to top.

-Close lid and set valve to Sealing.
-Cook on high pressure for 8 minutes.
+Secure lid on pot and set valve to Sealing.
+Set to Manual High Pressure for 8 minutes.

-When cooking is completed, let naturally release for 2 minutes, then Quick Release rest of pressure.
+When cook time is completed, let naturally release for 2 minutes, then carefully Quick Release remaining pressure.
 Stir well and season with Parmesan, salt, and pepper to taste.
 Add a little more chicken broth, if desired, to reach desired consistency - optional.

 If you find liquid still remaining on the top of your Instant Pot chicken and rice after cooking, stir well and turn on Sauté mode to fully incorporate.